Curve

 What actually matters when choosing a provider

-The most important factor is reliable continuity of care.
-If care is inconsistent, companionship goals collapse because trust and routine never fully form.
+TReliable continuity of care matters most.
+Without consistency, companionship goals become harder to achieve because trust and routine never fully develop.

-- Do they prioritize consistent scheduling and follow-through
+• Do they maintain consistent scheduling and follow-through?

-For companionship care, reliability and continuity of care matter more than fancy promises because the relationship is the service.
+For companionship care, reliability and caregiver continuity matter far more than impressive marketing claims.

 Common misconception

-Reality: Companionship care is structured social support plus day-to-day help that keeps life moving.
+Reality: It combines structured social support with practical help that keeps daily life moving.

 Frequently Asked Questions